-All these actions were carried out, by combining various modes of governance, with hierarchical procedures to consolidate organizational boundaries, with commercial negotiations outside the boundaries and networked partnerships inside boundaries.
-In this context, the question is to know if VU had the capacity to control this entanglement, to benefit of competitive advantages resulting from the complementary between various designs of organizations : size effects and economy of scales with the integration, economy of structure on the market, transaction costs economy with the network.
+All these actions are carried out, by combining various modes of governance, with hierarchical procedures to consolidate organizational boundaries, with commercial negotiations outside the boundaries and networked partnerships inside boundaries.
+In this context, the question is to know if VU has the capacity to control this entanglement, to benefit of competitive advantages resulting from the complementary between various designs of organizations: size effects and economy of scales with the integration, economy of structure on the market, transaction costs economy with the network.

-Indeed, hierarchy was assigned at all decision levels in VU, within the registered office governed by a Management committee and a board of CEO's, within subsidiary companies governed by a specific general direction.
-At each decision level, from corporation to business units, hierarchy was considered as a vector of integration between parts of the organization.
-Integration was a way to control uneasy to imitate competencies or uneasy to substitute resources, which contributed to a strong reputation for the customers, or to a strong financial valorization for VU's shareholders.
-Rare competencies and resources were so integrated in the structure, generally by external growth within the framework of fusion-acquisition process.
+Indeed, hierarchy is assigned at all decision levels in VU, within the registered office governed by a Management committee and a board of CEO's, within subsidiary companies governed by a specific general direction.
+At each decision level, from corporation to business units, hierarchy is considered as a vector of integration between parts of the organization.
+Integration is a way to control uneasy to imitate competencies or uneasy to substitute resources, which contributes to a strong reputation for the customers, or to a strong financial valorization for VU's shareholders.
+Rare competencies and resources are so integrated in the structure, generally by external growth within the framework of fusion-acquisition process.
 The recourse to the market supplements this strategic action.
-When the activity was considered to be secondary or when it was not possible to acquire the company which hold it, VU externalized, by contract, unspecific resources or basic competencies.
-The network constituted the sediment between the logic of integration and the market principle.
-Inside the boundaries of VU, industrial and commercial synergies were required preferably by collaboration agreements often supervised by Vivendi-Net whish is a VU's subsidiary dedicated to pilot the network in the E-business ; the entities behave then like the members of an internal network guided by the same connivance.
-Outside VU's boundaries, when subcontracting was prolonged in the duration by agreements of reciprocity between the parts, an external network emerged and federated the subsidiary companies of VU with independent partners.
-These modes of coordination, like authority in the integration process, trust in the networking process and contractual agreement on the market, were articulated along the same value chain of VU's galaxy of services.
-They form the basis of an entangled organization, in which it was possible simultaneously to conceive, to produce and to market services, within the framework of the market option, the network alternative and the integration choice.
+When the activity is considered to be secondary or when it is not possible to acquire the company which holds it, VU externalizes, by contract, unspecific resources or basic competencies.
+The network constitutes the sediment between the logic of integration and the market principle.
+Inside the boundaries of VU, industrial and commercial synergies are required preferably by collaboration agreements often supervised by Vivendi-Net whish is a VU's subsidiary dedicated to pilot the network in the E-business; the entities behave then like the members of an internal network guided by the same connivance.
+Outside VU's boundaries, when subcontracting is prolonged in the duration by agreements of reciprocity between the parts, an external network emerges and federates the subsidiary companies of VU with independent partners.
+These modes of coordination, like authority in the integration process, trust in the networking process and contractual agreement on the market, are articulated along the same value chain of VU's galaxy of services.
+They form the basis of an entangled organization, in which it is possible simultaneously to conceive, to produce and to market services, within the framework of the market option, the network alternative and the integration choice.